codeface-io/SwiftObserver/Documentation/philosophy.md

 - Meaningful code at the point of use (no technical boilerplate)

-  - For example:
+  - For example ...
   - No mediating property on *observables* for starting observations or creating mappings
   - No "tokens" and the like to pass around or store
   - No memory management boilerplate code at the point of observation
   - No tuple destructuring in combined observations

 - Meaningful syntax